JeffreyDevelops/discord-emojiquiz/README.md

 <h2>Configurate messages</h2>

-<p>Before we come to the configuration part you need to make sure that you require { emojiquizContent } in the file where
+<p>(!IMPORTANT!)
+Before we come to the configuration part you need to make sure that you require { emojiquizContent } in the file where
 you call the emojiquiz.start() methode.
 </p>